dcoder-x/dcoder-x/README.md

 </p>

 - 🚧 I am a fullstack engineer with a nack for building user centered digital products/solutions.
-  I have a decent experience in building APIs, Websites and mobile apps using mosern technologies.
+  I have a decent experience in building APIs, Websites and mobile apps using modern technologies.

 - ❤️ I love learning and tackling problems
 - 👯 I’m looking to collaborate more on **projects**